Bayesian Nonparametric Kernel-Learning: Model

 \subsection{Graphical Model}

-Graphical models have served as important and effective tool in the learning of latent parameters for a multitude of applications \cite{jordan2004}.
-Hence, we find graphical models to be an incredibly natural tool for kernel learning.
 As described above, one may vary and tune kernels with the choice of density over random features, $\rho(\omega)$.
-Thus, in our model, we take this distribution itself to be a random, latent parameter.
-It is interesting to note that although it is often restrictive to set a generative process for one's data, the BaNK model, with a stochastic random frequency distribution, is strictly more general than the traditional kernel method approach of using a fixed RBF kernel.
+Thus, in our model, we take this distribution itself to be a random latent parameter, in effect placing a prior over all stationary kernels, resulting in a strictly more general method than the traditional approach of using a fixed RBF kernel.

 Roughly speaking, the BaNK model will consist of three major parts: one, a prior for stochastically generating the random feature distribution $\rho(\omega)$; two, a prior for the generation of the parameters of a linear model in the primal space of random features; three, a generative data model with noise to generate labels given input covariates and the rest of the parameters.